SystemsApproach/ops/intro.rst

    `Kubernetes Tutorial
    <https://kubernetes.io/docs/tutorials/kubernetes-basics/>`__.

-Helm is a package manager that runs on top of Kubernetes.
+Helm is a configuration set manager that runs on top of Kubernetes.
 It issues calls against the Kubernetes API according to an operator-provided specification, known as a *Helm Chart*.
 It is now common practice for cloud applications built from a set of microservices to publish a Helm